ryvon21/HIIT-timer-app/README.md

 # Project Status #
 0.5.0

-This project is currently in development.
 Users can create their own exercises using the 'rep' and 'rest' intervals as well as number of sets.
-Material UI will be implemented as well as sounds and feedback.

 # Project Screen Shot(s) #